heim-rs/book/src/async/index.md

-# Async first
+# Async-first approach

-As it was mentioned before, `heim` is created with "async-first" idea in mind.
+As it was mentioned before, `heim` is created with the "async-first" idea in mind.

 If you are not familiar with async programming in Rust, refer to "[Asynchronous Programming in Rust](https://rust-lang.github.io/async-book/)" book